Find Affordable College Courses

 West Haven, CT

-University of New Haven did quite well in this year’s ranking of the most popular places for biomedical engineering students to get a master’s degree.
-It came in at #8 on the list.
-Located in the suburb of West Haven, University of New Haven is a private not-for-profit college with a moderately-sized student population.
+University of New Haven ranked #8 on this year’s Most Popular Biomedical Engineering Master’s Degree Schools in the New England Region list.
+Located in the large suburb of West Haven, University of New Haven is a private not-for-profit college with a moderately-sized student population.

 Of the 12 students majoring in bio engineering at University of New Haven, 67% are male and 33% are female.